-Seas Your Future has four employees and six trustees.
+Seas Your Future has five employees and six trustees.
 Crew are recruited via Viking Crew, the leading specialist maritime crew services provider, and are employed on the ship on a rotational basis, from a cohort of experienced sailors.
 The charity’s office is at Sharpness Shipyard and Drydock in Gloucestershire, UK.

 Chief Executive Officer (CEO)

-Adrian has been our Chief Executive for five years, during which time he has led the charity through significant change, developing our successful partnerships with Sail Training Ireland, Ocean College and others, all of which has resulted in Pelican now sailing for 46-48 weeks a year.
+Adrian has been our Chief Executive since 2016, during which time he has led the charity through significant change, developing our successful partnerships with Sail Training Ireland, Ocean College and others, all of which has resulted in Pelican now sailing for 46-48 weeks a year.
 Adrian came to us with 25 years experience as a manager in the corporate sector of which 15 were international, and 8 years as a manager in the charity sector.
 He also has 25 years' experience as a school governor and Academy trustee.